August 27th, 2010

 Performance

-The democratic culture of the Web (blogs, YouTube, Wikipedia, etc.) is increasingly a part of banal daily life.
-However, as this democratic culture creates more instantaneously available media on a daily basis than anyone could possibly consume in a lifetime, a tension emerges in which each of these individual units of media is transformed into mere noise.
-In this scenario, both deep media (say, Proust) and shallow media (say, “squirter porn”) flatten out in value to right around zero—each just a drop of water in a continuously expanding ocean.
+The democratic culture of the Internet (blogs, YouTube, Wikipedia, etc.) is increasingly a part of daily life.
+If somebody wants their voice heard, they can do it with a couple of clicks.
+However, as this democratic culture creates more instantaneously available media on a daily basis than anyone could possibly consume in a lifetime, a tension emerges in which each of these individual units of media is transformed into noise.
+In this scenario, both Proust and pornography flatten out in value to right around zero—each just a drop of water in a continuously expanding ocean.

 For a contemporary artist, this scenario poses an interesting problem.
-In prior models of media dissemination it was difficult for one’s work to reach either large public audiences, critics or curators without one’s being based in one of a handful of cities or receiving support from a commercial art space or a not-for-profit art institution.
-The democratic culture enabled by the Web, though, allows for anyone and everyone with an Internet connection to have their work viewed by both casual audiences and international arts professionals.
+In prior models of media dissemination it was difficult for an artist’s work to reach large public audiences, critics, or curators without the artist being based in one of a handful of cities or receiving support from a commercial art space or a not-for-profit art institution.
+The democratic culture enabled by the Internet, though, allows for anyone and everyone with a connection to have their work viewed by both casual audiences and international arts professionals.
 This means that an aspiring young artist is now able to radically disseminate her work.
 The flip side of this situation, though, is that the meaningful value of this work becomes relatively minuscule because it’s now just one drop in an ocean of other works.
-As an artist uploads a work to the Web, the chance that it will be viewed by more than a handful of people or reflected upon for more than a couple of minutes is minuscule due to the massive amount of media through which the media “prosumer” surfs.
-The artist, then, is left in an existential tangle: what’s the point of making anything if, at best, the work becomes a viral meme for a couple of hours and, at worst, is completely ignored by anyone other than the person that uploaded it?
+As an artist uploads a work to the Internet, the chance that it will be viewed by more than a handful of people or reflected upon for more than a couple of minutes is minuscule due to the massive amount of other media through which it’s competing against.
+The artist, then, is left in a tangle: what’s the point of making anything if, at best, the work becomes a viral meme for a couple of hours and, at worst, is completely ignored by anyone other than the person that uploaded it?
+For some, I guess, this is the dream of the Internet in which the postmodern death of the author is made official and all culture just swirls around as anonymous memes.
+For others, though, it may be frustrating.

 One artistic stance in response to this question takes an ongoing, constructive approach to creating meaning on the Web.
-This stance sees that, if there is meaning in this context, then it is accrued through the ongoing performance of an artist making individual works through time—less the molding of space (virtual space or physical space) in an individual work and more the molding of time conducted through the ongoing exhibition of multiple instances of individual works by an artist.
+This stance sees that, if there is meaning in this context, then it is accrued through the ongoing performance of an artist making individual works through time—less the individual work and more the ongoing exhibition of multiple instances of work.

-In re-constructing the historical drama of a myth surrounding Picasso, Steinberg painstakingly re-constructs the order of historical events, giving the viewer both a sense of the drama as well as carefully-written descriptions of the works involved.
-Indeed, one can surmise that the essay was something of a labor of love for the author to construct due to, if nothing else, the raw amount of time consumed in travelling to see these dozens of works in dozens of museums and other collections all over the world.
+In re-constructing the historical drama of a myth surrounding Picasso, Steinberg painstakingly re-constructs the order of historical events, giving the viewer a sense of Picasso’s evolution.
+One can surmise that the essay was something of a labor of love for the author to construct due to, if nothing else, the raw amount of time consumed in traveling to see these dozens of works in dozens of museums and other collections all over the world.

 And that’s the wager of Steinberg’s analysis—it operates on a highly privileged scale and, as such, describes things that are effectively impossible to view for anyone but an academic art historian with an expertise in that particular field.
 For almost anyone else, be they casual art fans or enthusiastic ones, access to Picasso’s work is limited to the handful of art museums one has the ability to visit firsthand in the course of one’s lifetime.
 Because of this limit, Picasso’s audience cannot easily appreciate the work as an ongoing performance.